nops-io/nops-docs/pages/GettingStarted/Onboarding/onboarding-aws-linked-terraform.md

 1. Select the IaaC Multiple Accounts Setup option and click **Next**.
     ![](/tmpimg/terraform_radio.png)
-1. This section informs you of the prerequisites needed to complete the process.
+2. This section informs you of the prerequisites needed to complete the process.
 To generate an API key, click **Proceed to Create API Key**.

     ![](/tmpimg/terraform_intro.png)

-1. In the **Generate new API key** section
+3. In the **Generate new API key** section
     ![](/tmpimg/terraform_generatingkey.png)

-    Enter:
-    * An API key name

-    * API Key description

-1. After you add all the information, click **Generate**.
+4. After you add all the information, click **Generate**.

 {% include note.html content="nOps will generate and display an API key for you.
 Copy and save the API key for future use, and click **OK**." %}